Why Treat Drug Addiction as a Public Health Issue

 While steps have been taken to provide treatment for addicts in place of criminal convictions for drug offenses, there are miles to go when it comes to treating addiction as the disease it truly is.
 The public health issue of drug addiction and alcoholism will only continue if we do not move forward with taking the necessary actions to properly address addiction as the disease it is.

 The public health issue of addiction deserves to be viewed and addressed with the accuracy and attention it so desperately needs.
 It wouldn’t be right to approach any other illness as a criminal issue, so drug addiction as a public health issue shouldn’t be any different.
-Society has too skewed of a view on the disease of addiction, and if there was ever a time to come forward and break the stigma on drug addiction, then now is the time.
+Society has too skewed of a view on the disease of addiction which does little help the bring awareness to the true public health issue of drug addiction, and if there was ever a time to come forward and break the stigma on drug addiction, then now is the time.

 Treatment for Drug Addiction